Maths

 Mathematics is a core subject which is taught in every class.
 We provide children with the opportunity to access a range of different representations during their mathematics lessons.
 Children are given time to explore and investigate new methods taught and discovered within the class.
 We encourage children to talk about their learning to help them use their mathematical vocabulary and develop their mathematical thinking skills.
 During the course of the mathematics lessons, all children either work in small groups or individually, giving them the chance to learn collaboratively and independently.
 We follow the “White Rose” mathematics curriculum and engage with training and activities via local Maths’ Hubs.

-The links below give an insight into some of the learning opportuniites your child will be exposed to whilst in the EYFS and that you can adopt and adapt for home.
+The links below give an insight into some of the learning opportunities your child will be exposed to whilst in the EYFS and that you can adopt and adapt for home.

 https://www.ltl.org.uk/resources/maths-outdoors-in-early-years/